How we can help?

-On occasion, HMRC will chose to undertake a tax investigation into an individual or company.
-In most cases, they will have cause to clarify and authenticate your accounting, but in actuality HMRC needs no reason to start an investigation.
+On occasion, HMRC will choose to undertake a Tax Investigation into an individual or company.
+In most cases, they will have cause to clarify and authenticate your accounting.
+But in actuality, HMRC needs no reason to start an investigation.

 This can be a stressful ordeal for any sole trader or small business owner.
 An investigation can take as long as a year and has the potential to cost you a lot of money if not handled correctly.

 As your accountant, we are able to step in, act on your behalf and liaise with HMRC about every detail of your accounting and tax payments.
 They will not leave any stone unturned, and we will be ready to handle all their questions to make sure that all your accounts are compliant.